BBC World Service: Cold War

 The 1956 Hungarian uprising held enormous implications for international radio broadcasting as it related to western foreign policy during the Cold War.
 Western broadcasts (especially the US's RFE) incited an expectation of support that had already been decided against by President Eisenhower.
 The BBC, unlike other broadcasters, did not lose credibility in the crisis.
 It showed sensitivity and acted as its own censor when diplomacy may have been jeopardised otherwise.

 In stark contrast stood the BBC's reporting on the Suez Crisis of the same year.
 Although the British government tried to censor the BBC, it continued its even-handed reporting to both home as well as all foreign audiences.
-The row had the government seriously consider taking over the service when then prime minister Anthony Eden wanted to ensure that only the government line—that the British and French only invaded Eqypt to keep peace and because its president Nasser was breaking international law—would reach the home (and international) audience.
+The row had the government seriously consider taking over the service when then prime minister Anthony Eden wanted to ensure that only the government line—that the British and French only invaded Egypt to keep peace and because its president Nasser was breaking international law—would reach the home (and international) audience.

+The failure of the UK in the Suez Crisis pushed the British government to expand the relay network of the BBC External Service, with the hope that it would enable the British government to counter other influential voices (such as Nasser) and promote the British government's perspective.

 By the end of the 1940s, the number of broadcast languages had expanded and reception had improved, following the opening of a relay in Malaya and of the Limassol relay in Cyprus in 1957.

 Also in 1957, a number of foreign language services were discontinued, or reduced.

 In 1962, the Foreign Office argued that the VOA's philosophy, as presented to it by its then director Henry Loomis, not to broadcast to fully-developed allied countries in their respective languages should be adopted by the BBC.
 The reluctance of the BBC to drop those services was predicted also.

 On 1 May 1965, the service took its current name of BBC World Service.
 It expanded its reach with the opening of the Ascension Island relay in 1966, serving African audiences with a stronger signal and better reception, and with the later relay on the Island of Masirah in Oman.

 In August 1985, the service went off-air for the first time when workers went on strike in protest at the British government's decision to ban a documentary featuring an interview with Martin McGuinness of Sinn Féin.

 Subsequently, financial pressures decreased the number and the types of services offered by the BBC.
 Audiences in countries with wide access to Internet services have less need for terrestrial radio.
 Broadcasts in German ended in March 1999, after research showed that the majority of German listeners tuned into the English-language service.
 Broadcasts in Dutch, Finnish, French, Hebrew, Italian, Japanese and Malay stopped for similar reasons.